philr/bzip2-ffi/README.md

 the libbz2 dynamic library at runtime.

-libbz2 is available as a package on most UNIX-based systems (for example, `libbz2-1.0` on Debian and Ubuntu, or `bzip2-libs` on Fedora, Red Hat, and CentOS).
+libbz2 is available as a package on most UNIX-based systems (for example, `libbz2-1.0` on Debian and Ubuntu, or `bzip2-libs` on Fedora, Red Hat and CentOS).